thavinb/AmpRecon/README.md

 ## Genetic Report Card

-At the end of each run, AmpSeq produces a set of genetic report cards (GRCs).
+At the end of each run, AmpRecon produces a set of genetic report cards (GRCs).
 These are the essential summaries of the run results, and contain details about variants of interest.
 A full explanation of the loci covered in the GRC is available [here](https://www.malariagen.net/sites/default/files/GRC_UserGuide_10JAN19.pdf).

 The primary `<run_id>_GRC.txt` contains the following headers: